Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 But achieving UBC requires:

-- Sufficient total compute—currently a constraint, but Blackwell and future generations will multiply capacity
+1. Sufficient total compute—currently a constraint, but Blackwell, Vera Rubin, and future generations are multiplying capacity at 10x per generation

 The Diversity Guard mechanism addresses governance.
 The Civic Service program includes AI orchestration training.
 The EXIT Protocol negotiates with existing power holders for gradual transition.